quercushernandez/StructurePreservingNN/README.md

 For more information, please refer to the following:

-- Hernández, Quercus and Badías, Alberto and González, David and Chinesta, Francisco and Cueto, Elías. "[Structure-preserving neural networks](https://arxiv.org/abs/2004.04653)." arXiv preprint arXiv:2004.04653 (2020), Journal of Computational Physics.
+- Hernández, Quercus and Badías, Alberto and González, David and Chinesta, Francisco and Cueto, Elías. "[Structure-preserving neural networks](https://arxiv.org/abs/2004.04653)."
+Journal of Computational Physics (2020).

 ## Setting it up